MaxHalford/sorobn/README.md

 ### 🔮 Probabilistic inference

 A Bayesian network is a [generative model](https://www.wikiwand.com/en/Generative_model).
 Therefore, it can be used for many purposes.
-First of all, it can answer probabilistic queries, such as:
+For instance, it can answer probabilistic queries, such as:

 > What is the likelihood of there being a burglary if both John and Mary call?

 This question can be answered by using the `query` method, which returns the probability distribution for the possible outcomes.
-Otherwise said, The the `query` method can be used to look at a query variable's distribution conditioned on a given event.
-This can denoted by `P(query | event)`.
+Said otherwise, the `query` method can be used to look at a query variable's distribution conditioned on a given event.
+This can be denoted as `P(query | event)`.

 ```python